zesterer/rhai/README.md

 * No additional dependencies
 * No unsafe code

-**Note:** Currently, it's version 0.7.0, so the language and APIs may change before they stabilize.*
+**Note:** Currently, the version is 0.7.1, so the language and APIs may change before they stabilize.*

 ## Installation